 The Investment Manager's investment approach is to provide access to a diversified portfolio of investment strategies managed by Natixis Investment Managers' affiliates (the "Affiliated Funds") through a committed approach to ESG factors, as described below.
 Each selected Affiliated Fund is subject to such non-financial analysis.
-The Investment Manager will aim to invest in a limited number of Affiliated Funds, most of which may be domiciled in Luxembourg, Ireland, France and the United Kingdom.
 The Fund may have significant exposure to a single affiliate through multiple allocations to Affiliated Funds.